It’s unbelievable how many beautiful, smart, successful women come to my clinic in a panic about getting naturally pregnant later in life.

 Eating out and skipping meals will not help a woman conceive.
 It’s time to start eating a balanced diet that consists of organic whole foods.

 Consume loads of dark green leafy vegetables like kale and spinach, choose tasty complex carbs such as brown rice, quinoa and sweet potatoes, and include good sources of protein with every meal and snack.

 When it comes to drinking, limit alcohol intake to four alcoholic drinks per week, embrace juicing (with mostly green vegetables and only 15% fruit), and start sipping detoxifying white tea or milk thistle tea throughout the day.

 Aim to hit the gym three times per week and give your body the sleep that it needs (6-8 hours per night) to rejuvenate and repair.

 Tip #3: Get Tested

-I encourage all women over 30 to get a saliva hormone test with their Naturopathic Doctor – ND’s test for estrogen, progesterone, testosterone, DHEA, and the stress hormone cortisol.
+If you want to get naturally pregnant, I encourage all women over 30 to get a saliva hormone test with their Naturopathic Doctor – ND’s test for estrogen, progesterone, testosterone, DHEA, and the stress hormone cortisol.

 This test helps to uncover hormonal imbalances and if anything is off, you are given the opportunity to address the problem sooner than later.